ghga-de/ghga-metadata-schema/docs/linkml_linter.md

 * standard_naming: Slot has name 'has data access committee'
 * standard_naming: Slot has name 'has data use permission'
 * standard_naming: Slot has name 'has data use modifier'
+* standard_naming: Slot has name 'has member'
 * standard_naming: Slot has name 'has protocol'
 * standard_naming: Slot has name 'has sequencing protocol'
 * standard_naming: Slot has name 'has library preparation protocol'
 * standard_naming: Slot has name 'technical replicates'
 * standard_naming: Slot has name 'biological replicates'
-* standard_naming: Slot has name 'experimental replicates'
 * standard_naming: Slot has name 'library name'
 * standard_naming: Slot has name 'library layout'
 * standard_naming: Slot has name 'library type'